 “Did you know that skin whitening and lightening is prevalent in Jamaica, Asia, and Africa?
 In a time where Selena Gomez gets criticism for sporting a fake tan, the Kardashians are blamed for the influx of white women attempting to appear black on social media, and Blac Chyna travels to Nigeria to promote the $250-a-jar X Blac Chyna Diamond Illuminating and Lightening Cream by the curiously-named brand Whitenicious, it’s important to address the reasons why people would want to be a color other than the one with which they were born.
 The general consensus seems to be that the lighter, whiter, or fairer you are, the luckier, wealthier, more respected, and/or more beautiful you are likely to be.<https://www.documentjournal.com/2019/02/shades-of-skin-exploring-the-complex-history-of-colorism-around-the-world

-Long story short, the media is profiting from the generational insecurities it is perpetuating.
 Light-skinned and European cultures are purchasing large rear-ends, the strong cheek bones and the big breasts to imitate the “dark-toned” body features.
 Coincidentally, the same things dark-skinned women are being shunned for are celebrated on a lighter toned body.
 Are you following this theory yet?

 If not, let’s mention the billion dollar industry that monopolizes from the deep-rooted hatred for natural African Hair.
 I am never against weave as it’s great when I don’t feel like combing hair.
 But there are some women who’s spouses have never seen their hair.
 Some women are missing their hair edges from the constant installation of sew-ins and lace fronts.
-Or some women that spend mortgage prices for their hair over their necessities.
+Or some women spend their mortgage prices for their hair over their necessities.

 Mintel values the black hair care industry at more than $2.5 billion, but that statistic doesn’t include products such as hair accessories, wigs or electric styling products.
 So, the industry is actually worth much more.https://www.cnbc.com/2018/08/17/black-hair-care-wigs-weaves-extensions-salons.html